 “We played the flute for you and you did not dance, we wailed, and you did not weep.”
 (Luke 7:31)

 The above verse from Luke is referring to a generation of people who rejected God’s purpose for themselves.
-We will never know how wonderful, healthy and fun it is to dance if we don’t take a “God moment,” for we are living from our heads which never has time for such frivolity.
-And if we don’t take a” God moment” our hearts close and we turn away from those in need which we could support.
+We will never know how wonderful, healthy and fun it is to dance if we don’t take a “God moment,” for we are living from our heads, which never have time for such frivolity.
+And if we don’t take a” God moment,” our hearts close and we turn away from those in need which we could support.